 “Quiet with little tendency to bite.”

-Regarding the tendency to bite, this is not one of the characteristics of the Siberian Husky.
-On the contrary, this dog can remain relatively calm even in particularly confusing contexts and tends to understand the levels of interaction with its owner, children and other animals.
-It is a condition that must, however, be facilitated through appropriate training, seeking to mitigate excessive behaviour and rewarding that which is more constructive.
+The tendency to bite is not a characteristic of the Siberian Husky.
+On the contrary, this dog can remain relatively calm even in particularly confusing contexts and tends to understand the levels of interaction with its owner, children, and other animals.
+However, this condition must be facilitated through appropriate training to mitigate excessive behaviour and reward more constructive behaviour.

 Tendency to hunt prey